The New York City Business Atlas

-Mapping the City's foot traffic
+Mapping New York City's foot traffic

 The amount of people walking the city’s streets is one of its most powerful indicators of its economic vibrancy.
-As the Mayor’s Office of Data Analytics built the NYC Business Atlas, we knew we needed high quality information on pedestrian traffic that was detailed enough that entrepreneurs could rely on it when making one of their most important decisions: where to open.
+As the Mayor’s Office of Data Analytics built the NYC Business Atlas, we knew we needed high-quality information on pedestrian traffic that was detailed enough that entrepreneurs could rely on it when making one of their most important decisions: where to open.
 We placed our trust in Placemeter to give us that critical intelligence quickly and effectively, and they did not let us down.
 Placemeter provides the granular intelligence that New York’s small business community needs to really understand the local economy, and it’s now helping them make smarter decisions across the City.